farhadrahimiklie/Complete-C/22 Multidimentional Array/Readme2.md

-# 2D Arrays in C (With and Without Pointers)

-This README provides a complete, structured explanation of two-dimensional (2D) arrays in C, covering both **standard 2D arrays** and **dynamic 2D arrays using pointers**.
-Each section includes full concepts and example code.

----

 ## 1. What Is a 2D Array?

 A **2D array** is an array of arrays.
 It represents data in rows and columns, similar to a table or matrix.